rmassidda/pds19-spo/report.md

       global_min = p.local_min
 ```

-The algorithm approximates the minimum value of a real function $f$ via several iterations of the procedure that updates a set of particles, for the sake of simplicity the number of iterations $m$ is provided by the user.
+The algorithm approximates the minimum value of a real function $f$ via several iterations of a procedure that updates a set of particles, for the sake of simplicity the number of iterations $m$ is provided by the user.
-Because of the constant and minimum contribution to the performance, the parallelization of the work needed to compute the initial state of the system has not been addressed in the implementation or the report.
+Because of the constant contribution to the performance, the parallelization of the work needed to compute the initial state of the system has not been addressed in the implementation or the report.

 ## General considerations

-Each iteration computes a candidate to be the global minimum of a certain real function; the computation depends on the result of the previous states, so a **barrier** between subsequent iterations must exist to ensure soundness.
+Each iteration computes a candidate to be the global minimum of a certain real function, the result depends on the previous candidate, so iteration computations must be serialized;

-The computation of the movement and the value of the function in a certain point is *embarrassing parallel* because of the independence of the particles.
+the update of the particles' internal state is instead embarrassing parallel because of their independence.

 The vector nature of the problem, given by the position and the speed of an object in a multidimensional space, is prone to the use of **vectorization** to parallelize the computation in independent dimensions.